Gasteracantha fornicata: Web type

 Like other spiders within the family, Gasteracantha fornicata utilizes a "sit-and-wait" strategy to capture prey.
-Unlike other "sit-and-wait" predators however, instead of secretive coloration and camouflaging, Gasteracantha fornicata is brightly colored.
-This coloration aids spiders in prey capture as a part of the "color-as-prey-attractant" hypothesis.
+Unlike other "sit-and-wait" predators however, instead of secretive colouration and camouflaging, Gasteracantha fornicata is brightly coloured.
+This colouration aids spiders in prey capture as a part of the "colour-as-prey-attractant" hypothesis.
 Spiders with their stark bands are able to attract prey to the web at higher rates compared to spiders that were painted over to conceal their stripes.

 Prey capture technique

-Aside from their coloration, members of the Gasteracantha genus frequently display silk tufts as web decoration, placing the tufts along the frame of the web.
+Aside from their colouration, members of the Gasteracantha genus frequently display silk tufts as web decoration, placing the tufts along the frame of the web.
 These lures have been hypothesized to visually attract prey as a "sensory trap"; however, presence of web decoration has not been attributed to better feeding success.

 These decorations also have been hypothesized to serve as a detractor for birds or other predators.
 In non-decorated webs, predators and large animals are more likely to destroy the web, even when the presence of the spider on the web was controlled for.
 This hypothesis has also been put into question because Gasteracantha build their webs in already sheltered areas in shrubs and rainforest understory, regions that are unlikely to be disrupted by larger predators.
 While decorations help protect destruction from other creatures, because of the rainforest habitat, webs are frequently rendered ineffective during extended rainstorm periods.
 In addition, no evidence has found that Gasteracantha fornicata makes assumptions of optimal foraging sites when building their webs.

 Reproduction and life cycle

 Life-span

 The life cycle of Gasteracantha fornicata starts from eggs.
 The egg sac of Gasteracantha fornicata is made of fluorescent green silk.
 It measures twelve to fifteen millimeters at its widest point and is shaped as a three-dimensional oval.
 Gasteracantha fornicata grows through a progressive series of instars.
 After its series of transitions, its final adult form has a highly sclerotized skeleton and namesake spinal projections.
 The total body mass and appearance of the spider is subject to change throughout the lifetime.
-When resources are scarce or when rainfall is low, the spider is found to lose mass and become less vibrant in color.
+When resources are scarce or when rainfall is low, the spider is found to lose mass and become less vibrant in colour.

 Mating

 Male/female interaction and courtship

 A strong sexual dimorphism is present in the males and females of Gasteracantha fornicata.
 Smaller males (2mm) live on the outskirts of the web compared to females (12mm) and possess a different shape compared to females.
 Whereas sexual cannibalism drives the development of larger males, Gasteracantha spiders do not participate in this practice.
 To court the female, the small sized male must inconspicuously travel to the female at the center of the orb-web without freezing or being shaken off by female movement.
 It then mounts the female and copulates.
-This courtship behavior is unique to the genus Gasteracantha.
+This courtship behaviour is unique to the genus Gasteracantha.
 Other spiders in the Araneidae family will create a mating thread within the female's central hub where the female will follow vibratory cues to meet the male.